johanna-herrmann/files-crud-documentation/web/docs/permissions.md

 #### Examples
 * `f40` &minus;
   Full access for owner, read-access for other none-admin users, no access without login
-* `ff4` &minus; full access for all none-admin users, read-access without login
+* `ff4` &minus; full access for all users, read-access without login
 * `440` &minus;
   read-only access for non-admin users, no access without login